input-output-hk/ouroboros-network-ops/README.md

 _If one updates the NixOS version of the AMIs be sure to also update the nixpkgs version on niv to the same one._

+Please _NOTE_ that if the machine you're using to deploy (local machine) has a different or incompatible nixpkgs version with the one in the remote side (remote machine that is going to get deployed) - you will notice this with stange errors such as "service.zfs.expandOnBoot does not exist" - you will need to modify your deployment to use a different nix path.
+So after creating the deployment and if you get weird errors as the one described previously:

+- Run `niv show` to get the nixpkgs version and url;
+- Copy the nixpkgs url being used;
+- Run `nixops modify -I nixpkgs=<url> -d my-network network.nix
+- Try again

 If you want to further configure each individual server you can look into: https://github.com/input-output-hk/cardano-node/blob/master/nix/nixos/cardano-node-service.nix#L136 to see all the options available for configuration.